google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-accordion.md

   let panelIdCounter = 0;

   /**
-   * `HowtoAccordionHeading` is the element for the headings in the accordion.
+   * `HowtoAccordionPanel` is the element for the expandable and collapsible
-   * Accordion to the WAI ARIA Best Practices, each heading needs to wrap a
+   * content.
+Accordion to the WAI ARIA Best Practices, each panel should be
-   * `<button>`.
-This element dispatches a `howto-accordion-change` event when
-   * it is supposed to expand.
+   * set the `aria-hidden` attribute to `true` if it is collapsed.
+This element
+   * relies on CSS styles to apply `display: none` to hide it from the
-   *
+   * accessibility tree instead.
-   * Clicking the button or pressing space or enter while the button has focus
-   * will expand the heading.
-Changing the `expand` attribute or property will
-   * also cause the heading to expand.≤
    */
   class HowtoAccordionPanel extends HTMLElement {
-    static get observedAttributes() {
-      return ['expanded'];
-    }

     constructor() {
       super();
     }